-Each spring, we present our annual Jaegerfest concert.
-The evening is filled with a mix of traditional and modern German Blaskapelle musik; a featured dance or music guest performance group; a traditional Cleveland-style Polka Dance Band; and, of course, an oustanding offering of traditional German food and bier.
+Each spring, we present our annual Jägerfest celebration.
+The evening is filled with a mix of traditional and modern German Blaskapelle musik; a featured dance or music guest performance group; a traditional Cleveland-style Polka Dance Band; and, of course, an oustanding offering of traditional German food, bier and yes they have Jägermeister.

 We are a Blaskapelle, which is German for Brass Band.
 However that term is used loosely and often includes woodwinds as well as brass and percussion which is the make-up of the DMV.
 There are over 50 musicians associated with the DMV and we average 20 – 30 performers at most of our performances but can shrink down to a baker’s dozen if need be.
 On average we perform around 20 times each year.
 Primarily we perform across greater Cleveland but have made many appearances throughout Ohio and the Midwest and three tours to Germany and Austria.

 We have a very diverse group of volunteer performers - executives, skilled tradesmen, teachers, repair technicians, nurses, high school & college students and retirees from all across the Cleveland metro area from past Oberlin to the West, Euclid and Richmond Heights to the East and as far away as Youngstown.
 But we all enjoy creating beautiful music, performing, and getting together with great people -- our DMV family.